zivlevi/demochat/README.md

 * Composition step - This step will run a composition which use your chat image from the build step, docker image of curl and check if your application is responsive.
 It will do so by printing "works" if a curl command to our app at port 5000 succeed.

-So the first thing you need to do is :
+So, the first thing you need to do is :

 ## Fork our repo